Anomaly detection

 Anomalies are evaluated at the service level (e.g., "EC2 in us-east-1") rather than at the individual resource level.
 This reduces noise while still catching meaningful cost spikes.

-Actual vs. Expected Cost
+Actual vs. expected cost

 Each anomaly displays a clear comparison: